oriionn/bannerGenerator/README.md

 # Banner Generator
-Little API for generate my custom banner for my projects.
+Little API to generate a custom banner for my projects.

 ## Installation
 1. Clone this repository